abedra/libvault/README.md

 ## JSON Serialization

 This project uses [nlohmann/json](https://github.com/nlohmann/json) internally but does not expose it.
 This project makes no assumptions about serialization and returns `std:string` values that can be serialized by the tooling of your choice.
 Should you choose to use [nlohmann/json](https://github.com/nlohmann/json) you can add the `json.hpp` file to your project.
-This projects integration tests have multiple examples of how to use it.
+This project's integration tests have multiple examples of how to use it.

 ## Compile and Install